NeuroTechX/ntx_slack_archive/random.md

  >I'd say the most valuable upcoming neuroscience PhDs will be 'tech-related' (e.x.
 BCIs, stimulation), 'tools-related'  (e.x. developing new optogenetics methods), and computational.

+8/27/2017 6:01 AM

+ **andrewjsauer** :

+ >oh interesting, yeah that was my intuition but always a good idea to ask around